Wolferton railway station: Post-closure

-The station and contents went unsold, although the vendor did manage to dispose of a stash of 450 original London and North Eastern Railway posters which had been collected by his father during the 1920s and 1930s and stored beneath a trap door in the royal waiting room.
+The station and contents went unsold, although the vendor did manage to dispose of a stash of 450 original London and North Eastern Railway posters; these had been collected by his father during the 1920s and 1930s, which were stored beneath a trap door in the royal waiting room.
 These were also offered for sale and reached £98,000 at auction.

 The signal box at Wolferton, now Grade II* listed, was itself offered for sale by auction on 14 May 1989; the signalling mechanism was to be sold separately.
 In 1990, citing ill-health and the need to pay inheritance tax, Hedly-Walker auctioned the station's contents for around £100,000 and asked £250,000 for the station building.
 The station was purchased by Richard Brown in 2001; he has since carried out a substantial refurbishment of the Down side station buildings, crossing gates and signal box.